Corruption in Spain: Rumasa and Nueva Rumasa

 Wine and beverages include Los Conejos & Gabín Garres liquors, rum, rum-punch, sherry, brandy, and other related products.

-The company claimed a total of 10,000 employees (the Trade union estimate was 6000) and net worth of almost six billions.
+The company claimed a total of 10,000 employees (the Trade union estimate was 6000) and a net worth of almost six billion.
 It started a huge advertising campaign to attract private investors, and was reprimanded several times by the regulatory authorities, who also issued warnings to existing and potential investors.

 In 2011 the firm collapsed with a debt of 700 million Euros spread across some 23 banking institutions, private creditors and government agencies.
 Most of the debt arose from Dhul an Clesa, which together lost 434 million euros.

 In 2012 the founding father José María Ruiz-Mateos was arrested and has again spent time in prison on remand.
 He is essentially accused of operating a vast pyramid scheme (paying dividends to shareholders from fresh investments).
 Two of his sons who ran hotels in Andalucia are formal suspects in the ERE trial process.